FearPix: First Impressions of the Free Horror Movie Streaming Service

 My “continue watching” list so far.

 I like FearPix.
 It’s easy to use, it’s free, and there aren’t too many ads breaking up the movies.
 FearPix is definitely designed for a specific audience, and that’s what I really enjoy about it.
 I am absolutely within that niche demographic of horror fans who love exploring smaller, lesser-known movies, and I think I’ll be spending a good amount of time using the app.
-If you’re looking for mainstream stuff, you’re not likely to find it here, but adventurous horror fans should check it out.
+If you’re looking for mainstream stuff, you’re not going to find it here, but adventurous horror fans should check it out.

-In my mind, FearPix falls into the realm of good supplemental streaming sites.
+In my mind, FearPix falls into the realm of good supplemental streaming services.
 It doesn’t necessarily have a big enough library to replace anything else I’m currently using, but it is unique enough for me to visit often when I want to watch something completely different.
 I’m looking forward to seeing how the library expands, but even with around 500 titles to choose from right now, it’s going to keep me busy for a while.

 You can visit FearPix now at Fearpix.com.
 The app is also available to download on Apple TV, Amazon Fire TV, Roku TV, and iOS and Android devices.